makerdao/mips/MIP35/mip35.md

  - `excess_margin` Margin amount until we start sending asserts to the delegator.
  - `cf_target` The compound coefficient target in WAD
  - `cf_max` The coefficient max in WAD.
 It overrides the compound provided max coefficient, this parameter is here for safety.
 If it is set above the compound value the join will take the compound one.
- - `route` The uniswap contract to swap token.
+ - `route` The Uniswap contract to swap token.
- - `max_bonus_auction_amount` Max amount we send to uniswap each time - to figth against eventual attack and slippage.
+ - `max_bonus_auction_amount` Max amount we send to Uniswap each time - to fight against eventual attack and slippage.
- - `bonus_auction_duration` Minimun time between two uniswap auction.
+ - `bonus_auction_duration` Minimum time between two Uniswap auction.

 The collateral is register against the `vat` and allow borrowing on it exactly like a normal collateral, but the `farming join` lends, and farm the collateral with compound.